 - When making an initial appointment, students should briefly describe the nature of their disability.

-- At least 24 hours before the appointment, send any available documentation of the disability and, if applicable, a history of accommodations received in prior educational settings to SSD.
+- At least 24 hours before the appointment, send any available documentation of the disability and, if applicable, a history of accommodations received in prior educational settings.

 - Arrive 5 to 10 minutes prior to the scheduled appointment to fill out paperwork.

-- Meet with the Disability Service designee to discuss what services are available from SSD and other University offices and to identify academic, programmatic and/or physical accommodations that might be available.
+- Meet with the Disability Service designee to discuss eligibility for services and to identify academic, programmatic and/or physical accommodations that might be available.

-All disability documentation must be on letterhead and signed by the appropriate licensed educational, mental health, or medical professional who is certified or licensed practitioner in the area for which the diagnosis is made.
+All disability documentation mus be on letterhead signed by the appropriate licensed educational, mental health, or medical professional who is certified or licensed practitioner in the area for which the diagnosis is made.
 NOTE: Documentation presented on a prescription pad slip by itself, is unlikely to be sufficient.

 In addition, all documents should provide the following information: